2024년 3월 고2 모의고사 변형 (31-42번)

 We are the only species that seasons its food, ____ altering it with the highly flavored plant parts we call herbs and spices.

-It’s quite possible that our ____ for spices has an evolutionary root.
+____ quite possible that our taste for spices has an evolutionary root.

-And the cultures that make the heaviest use of spices — think of the garlic and black pepper of Thai food, the ginger and coriander of India, the chili peppers of Mexico — ____ from warmer climates, where bacterial spoilage is a bigger issue.
+And the cultures that make the heaviest use of spices — think of the garlic ____ black pepper of Thai food, the ginger and coriander of India, the chili peppers of Mexico — come from warmer climates, where bacterial spoilage is a bigger issue.

 24년 3월 고2 모의고사 36번

-All ____ of body development from embryo to adult exhibit random activities at the cellular level, and body formation depends on the new possibilities generated by these activities coupled with selection of those outcomes that satisfy previously builtin criteria.
+All phases of body development from embryo to adult exhibit random activities at the cellular level, and body formation depends on the new possibilities generated by these activities coupled with selection of those outcomes that satisfy previously builtin ____

-This ____ is much like sculpting.
+This process is much ____ sculpting.

 24년 3월 고2 모의고사 37번